Lindin History, Family Crest & Coats of Arms

 Lyndon is a small parish, in the union of Oakham, hundred of Martinsley, county of Rutland.

-Important Dates for the Lindin family
+Early History of the Lindin family

 This web page shows only a small excerpt of our Lindin research.
 Another 70 words (5 lines of text) covering the years 1455 and 1487 are included under the topic Early Lindin History in all our PDF Extended History products and printed products wherever possible.